-Water Quality Monitoring/Assurance - The District possesses a fully certified and staffed laboratory capable of performing most analysis required for permit compliance and all essential plant process controls.
+Water Quality Monitoring/Assurance - The District possesses a fully certified laboratory along with qualified and certified staff, is capable of performing the analysis required for a majority of the permit compliance parameters and all of the essential plant process controls.
 The Laboratory produces accurate, timely and certified data used to validate the compliance of plant effluent against the limits in our NPDES permit resulting in well over 6,700 discrete measurements and analytical results per year.
-The Laboratory also supports O&M personnel by providing valuable information at critical times allowing operators to optimized the treatment processes.
-The laboratory personnel are trained and certified in areas complimentary to the operators such as Source Control inspection and biosolids handling.
-A high performing certified laboratory is a mission critical component of the wastewater conveyance and treatment system.
+The Laboratory also supports

+O&M personnel by providing valuable information at critical times allowing operators to optimize the treatment processes.
+The laboratory technician and O&M technicians, are trained and certified in other areas such as source control inspection and biosolids handling.
+A high performing certified laboratory is a required mission critical component of the wastewater conveyance and treatment system.